Cellphone / Texting - Related Car Accidents

 Driving and cell phone conversations both require a great deal of concentration.
 When trying to do them concurrently, your brain can’t do either one very well.
 For example, it’s nearly impossible to read a book and have a phone conversation at the same time.
 In order to be safe, you need your eyes on the road, your hands on the wheel, and your mind on driving.

-If you or a loved one has been in an accident due to a driver using a cellphone, Walton Law Firm can help.
+If you or a loved one has been in a cellphone-related car accident in the San Diego area, Walton Law Firm can help.
 Our lawyers can assist you in reaching a settlement with the other party’s insurance company to settle your claim or if required, we can represent you in a lawsuit.
 You are entitled to financial compensation for your medical expenses, car damage, lost wages, pain, suffering and inconvenience.

-We have successfully represented individuals and families who have been victims of all types of car accidents, including those related to cell phone use, for more than 15 years.
+Our attorneys have successfully represented individuals and families who have been victims of all types of car accidents in and around San Diego, including those related to cell phone use, for more than 15 years.
 We would be happy to provide a free consultation with a lawyer to discuss your accident, and will provide an honest appraisal of your case, and let you know if you even need a lawyer.
 Or, if you prefer, you can submit a confidential question online.
-You can reach us at (866) 607-1325 or locally in North San Diego County at (760) 571-5500.
+You can reach us at 866-607-1325 or locally in North San Diego County at 760-571-5500.